- 1 package (1/4 ounce) active dry yeast

 - 1/2 teaspoon vanilla extract

 - In a small bowl, dissolve yeast in warm water.
-In a large bowl, combine the flour, sugar, salt and lemon peel; cut in butter until crumbly.
-Stir in the yeast mixture, milk and eggs by hand. turn onto a floured surface; knead about 20 times (dough will be slightly sticky).
-Cover and refrigerate for at least 2 hours.
+In a large bowl, combine the flour, sugar, salt and lemon zest; cut in butter until mixture resembles fine crumbs.
+Stir in the yeast mixture, milk and eggs until blended.

 Reviews forEasy Apple Danish